HR Record Retention Guidelines for 2025

 The Proper Disposal of Employee Records

-It is common practice for businesses to store personnel files for seven years after an employee’s termination, regardless of various regulatory requirements.
-This duration covers the maximum state and federal statutes of limitations, so it is perceived as a best practice.
+Many businesses choose to store personnel files for up to seven years after an employee’s termination, regardless of regulatory requirements.
+This timeframe is seen as a best practice, as it covers the maximum federal and state statutes of limitations.

 The Federal Trade Commission provides the following recommendations regarding the disposal of employee data:

-• Paper documentation should be securely shredded or burnt, to prevent data theft and permanently destroy the data.
+• Paper records should be securely shredded or incinerated to prevent data theft and ensure complete destruction.

 HR Record Retention Best Practices